Ghost-Drive/ghost-node/README.md

     Ledger: 64TB or larger.
 High TBW suggested

 • OS: (Optional) 10GB, or larger.
 SATA OK
-    The OS may be installed on the ledger disk, though testing has shown better performance with the ledger on its own disk Accounts and ledger can be stored on the same disk, however due to high IOPS, this is not recommended The Samsung 970 and 980 Pro series SSDs are popular with the validator community
+    The Samsung 970 and 980 Pro series SSDs are popular with the validator community

 • GPUs